yuhko-msft/microsoft-graph-docs/api-reference/beta/api/driveitem-invite.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Adds one or more [permission](../resources/permission.md) objects to share a [driveItem](../resources/driveitem.md) with each of the specified [driveRecipient](../resources/driverecipient.md) resource.
-Optionally sends an email or post to the recipients to notify them the sharing of the item.
+Share a [driveItem](../resources/driveitem.md) with specified recipients by creating a collection of [permission](../resources/permission.md) objects for the recipients.
+Optionally sends an email or post to the recipients to invite and notify them of the item sharing.

 A successful request sets properties of each **permission** requested on the **driveItem**.
 Among the properties is the **invitation** property which is a [sharingInvitation](../resources/sharinginvitation.md) resource representing the invitation facet of the permission.